What Is Commercial Health Insurance?

 4. Emergency services: Coverage for emergency medical care, including ambulance transportation and emergency room visits.

-5. Maternity care: Coverage for prenatal care, childbirth, and postnatal care.
+5. Maternity care: Coverage for prenatal, childbirth, and postnatal care.

-6. Mental health and substance abuse treatment: Coverage for services related to mental illnesses and addiction treatment.
+6. Mental health and substance abuse treatment: Coverage for mental illnesses and addiction treatment services.

 What are the advantages of commercial health insurance?